Coaching is a series of uncertain choices

 We chatted for about an hour about all the choices we made while we were coaching.

-Choices before the session, choices during the session and also those instants almost unplanned coaching actions.
-Unplanned yes, yet we both agreed that they felt planned as we knew (hoped) that they have the effect we wanted.
+Choices before the session, choices during the session and also those instant almost unplanned coaching actions.
+Unplanned yes, yet we both agreed that they felt planned as we knew (hoped) that they had the effect we wanted.

 I described these thoughts as an ongoing discussion (often mini-arguments) in my head.